jutonz/event_bus-wiki/Creating-Event-Consumers.md

 ### Simple Asynchronous Event Consumer Implementation with GenStage

-GenStage and EventBus are the great couples to handle backpressure and also consuming large queues.
+GenStage and EventBus are the great couples for handling backpressure and consuming large queues.
 Here is a simple GenStage consumer for `event_bus` events:

 ```elixir
 defmodule MyFourthConsumer do